davidsbatista/davidsbatista.net/_posts/2017-11-11-HHM_and_Naive_Bayes.md

 <br>

-Using the Viterbi algorithm and the emission and transition probabilities matrices, one can fill in the trellis scores and effectively find the Viterby path.
+Using the Viterbi algorithm and the emission and transition probabilities matrices, one can fill in the trellis scores and effectively find the Viterbi path.

 <figure>
   <img style="width: 55%; height: 55%" src="/assets/images/2017-11-11-Viterbi_II.png">